 Card games are classics.
 Many seniors have been playing card games all their life.

-- Bridge is a game that challenges the mind, keeping it sharp.
+- The bridge is a game that challenges the mind, keeping it sharp.

 - Rummy is a great game for two or four players.

-- Cribbage is such a popular game there are clubs built around it and require memberships.
+- Cribbage is such a popular game; clubs are built around it and require memberships.
 If you don’t know how to play, ask your loved one.
 Teaching encourages seniors to participate and promotes feelings of importance and usefulness.

 - Solitaire can be played in many different ways.
 This is a traditional game that is great to play when alone.

 Board games can be enjoyed by many people at one time.
 Spectators can enjoy watching how these games play out.
-It can be hard to see and read some of the material required to play different board games so try to find one that have large print.
+It can be hard to see and read some of the material required to play different board games, so try to find one that has a large print.
 It’s a fun time for everyone!

 - A favorite for many seniors is Bingo.
-Because Bingo is wildly popular is could be an outing for those who want to play.
+Because Bingo is wildly popular, it could be an outing for those who want to play.
 A night out of socializing and gaming with the potential to win prizes!